Svetlaaan/push_swap/README.md

 ### How to use these two programs together?
 _Example:_
 `ARG="6 5 7"; ./push_swap $ARG | ./checker $ARG`

-### What's about visualization?
-You can use flag `-v` for a simple visualization of sort process
+You can use flag `-v`(debug) for showштп the stack status after each operation _Example:_
-_Example:_
 `ARG="6 5 7 1 -1 0"; ./push_swap $ARG | ./checker -v $ARG`